Call Your senator.

 The $600 is incredibly important to me and millions of others.

-We need Congress and the White House to return to negotiations and pass a real solution immediately.
+We need Congress and the White House to finish negotiations and put a real solution out immediately.

 Thank you for listening.
 I really appreciate your support.”